 top of "Art & Music" section top of page

 Longevity.
 The subject of long-lived composers came up in a discussion.
 Many know that Mozart and Schubert died in their 30s (and Pergolesi and Arriaga died even younger).
 But what about the other end of the spectrum?
 My first guess at the longest lived composer was Joaquin Rodrigo, who died in 1999 at age 97.
 However, more recently, I have learned about the Russian-American composer Leo Ornstein, who died in 2002 at age 108.
-For information about this composer, who was actively composing at age 97: http://otherminds.org/shtml/Ornstein.shtml.
+He had been actively composing at age 97.
 The first work of his I heard was a brief piano work.
 It was quite unusual, quite radical; fascinating, perhaps even enjoyable.
+A site maintained by the Ornstein family: http://www.poonhill.com/.
+The site includes audio tracks.
+There is also a Wikipedia page for him.

 The American composer Elliott Carter was born in December 1908.
-In December 2008 he celebrated his one hundredth birthday -- and is still composing.
+In December 2008 he celebrated his one hundredth birthday -- and was still composing.

-* The Wikipedia article on Carter includes a list of his works -- continuing through 2011 at this writing. http://en.wikipedia.org/wiki/Elliott_Carter.
+* The Wikipedia article on Carter includes a list of his works -- continuing through 2012, a few months before his death. https://en.wikipedia.org/wiki/Elliott_Carter.

 Does anyone know of other centenarian composers?